-- Dwarf trees are the smallest, typically growing to a height of 8′-10′.
+Dwarf trees are the smallest, typically growing to a height of 8′-10′.
 If you have limited space, dwarf trees can be grown successfully in containers, which means even if you live in an apartment, you can grow a fruit tree on your patio!

-- Semi-Dwarf trees are the next size, and typically grow to a height of 12′-15′.
+Semi-Dwarf trees are the next size and typically grow to a height of 12′-15′.
 These are the perfect size for most yards, and if you are limited on space, you can still grow them in containers.
 The average semi-dwarf fruit tree will produce almost twice as much fruit as a dwarf tree without taking up much more space.

 Grow what you like to eat.
 This may sound like a given, but unlike growing a new veggie as an experiment, when you plant a fruit tree you are going to have it for years, possibly decades!
-A full grown tree will produce a lot of fruit, and you don’t want to be stuck with something you don’t like and won’t enjoy.
+A full-grown tree will produce a lot of fruit, and you don’t want to be stuck with something you don’t like and won’t enjoy.
 If you need to have a pollinator, select a pollinator variety that you also enjoy.
 Most fruit trees have more than one variety that will work as the pollinator, so you have lots of choices!

-- I prefer trees that, at most, have 2 grafts.
+I prefer trees that, at most, have 2 grafts.
 A graft is where the original tree is spliced together with another tree.
-This is how you get dwarf & semi-dwarf trees (single graft), but its also how you get trees that grow multiple varieties of fruits on a single tree.
+This is how you get dwarf & semi-dwarf trees (single graft), but it’s also how you get trees that grow multiple varieties of fruits on a single tree.
 If you purchase a fruit tree that has 2 varieties, the two varieties will pollinate each other so you will only need 1 tree instead of two to produce fruit, which is great if you are limited on space.
 However, “fruit cocktail” trees that have 5 or more fruits on a single tree are much more of a challenge to grow, are only available as bare-root, and often receive poor reviews because they don’t grow or produce as well.